Manage My Property Logo

 Is the holding deposit refundable?

-The holding deposit will be returned to you if the application for the tenancy is unsuccessful.
-If the applicant decides not to take the tenancy, the holding deposit will not be returned.
+The holding deposit will be returned to you if the application for the tenancy is unsuccessful due to no fault of yours.
+If the applicant decides not to take the tenancy for no reason or provides false and misleading information, then the holding deposit will not be returned.

 What is my security deposit for?